July Putsch: Aftermath

-The coup was finally crushed by the police, military and paramilitary units loyal to the government.
+The July Putsch was finally crushed by the Austrian police, military and paramilitary units loyal to the government.
 There is varying information regarding the number of fatalities.
 Gerhard Jagschitz took over the work of military historian Erwin Steinböck.
 In 1965 his figures claimed that the July coup and its immediate consequences lead to the deaths of 270 people: 153 Nazi supporters died (including 13 executed and seven people who committed suicide), 104 died on the Government side, along with 13 civilians.
-In contrast, Austrian historian Kurt Bauer's extensive studies concluded that there were 223 deaths: 111 Nazi supporters, 101 on the Government side, and 11 civilians.
+In contrast, Austrian historian Kurt Bauer's extensive studies concluded that there were 223 deaths: 111 Nazi supporters, including the 13 who were executed, 101 on the Government side, and 11 civilians.
 The number of injured is estimated at 500–600 people.

+On 26 July 1934, military tribunals and courts-martial were convened to prosecute the rebels.
+Dozens of death sentences were imposed, of which 13 were carried out.
+Of those executed, four of them were on-duty police officers who had collaborated with the rebels during the seizure of the Federal Chancellery.
+Vienna police officers Josef Hackl, Erich Wohlrab, Franz Leeb, and Ludwig Maitzen were defendants in a mass trial of nine police officers for collaboration.
+Hackl, Wohlrab, Leeb, and Maitzen were found guilty of treason, sentenced to death, and executed by hanging on 13 August 1934.
+The other officers received sentences ranging from 10 years to life in prison.
+One other collaborator, on-duty soldier Ernst Feike, was executed on 7 August 1934.
+Another 4,000 rebels received prison sentences or were detained.
+In Vienna alone, at least 260 police officers were arrested after officials found a list of Nazi Party members while searching a police officer's home.

-On 26 July 1934 military tribunals took place to prosecute rebels.
-13 were executed and 4,000 Nazi supporters were detained.
-Many fled to Yugoslavia or to Germany.
-Kurt von Schuschnigg became the new Chancellor and Ernst Rüdiger Starhemberg remained as Vice-Chancellor.
+Many rebels fled to Yugoslavia or to Germany.
+Kurt von Schuschnigg became the new Chancellor of Austria and Ernst Rüdiger Starhemberg remained as Vice-Chancellor.
 After the failed putsch, Hitler closed down the Munich office of the Austrian Nazi Party.

+In September 1934, Mussolini announced a "Pax Romana" alliance with France against Germany in response to the July Putsch, and Italy's opposition to Anschluss.
+Mussolini said that Italy would no longer support Germany's intentions to revise the Versailles Treaty and German rearmament.